 The midsole of this shoe is comprised of ASICS’ Solyte technology which is a durable, lightweight, and responsive foam material.
 This foam provides just the right amount of cushioning without making the shoe feel overly squishy.
 A Gel Cushioning System in the heel of the shoe absorbs the shock of impact from hard landings.
-The gel is a silicon-based material that compresses and expands as needed to give the runner excellent return energy with every step.
+The gel is a silicon-based material that compresses and expands as needed to give the runner excellent energy return

 The upper of this shoe is made from a closed mesh, neoprene material which is water-resistant and breathable.
 The shoe is not waterproof, but it does shed water fairly well.
 Wading through streams will cause the shoe to fill with water.
 To keep dirt and debris from entering the shoe, a bootie-like, built-in gaiter wraps around the ankle for a sock-like fit.
 This bootie is only on the top of the shoe and does not extend into the shoe.
 Most runners loved this unique feature.
 Two small pull loops on the front and back of the bootie allow the runner to pull it tight and slide their foot into the shoe.
 Some runners found these loops to be friction points so wearing socks is recommended with this shoe.
 A gusseted tongue also keeps debris from entering the shoe.
 A perforated sockliner ads a little bit of cushioning underfoot and also allows water to drain from the shoe under wet conditions